Interview with Award-Winning Screenwriter Angela Burchett

 For the most part, yes.
 Sometimes the characters will dictate a surprise close to the end, if fiction.
 A lot of screenwriting can change on the fly, so while I always have an idea, I leave myself loose for changes.

-Or at least, whether your main character/s have a happy or tragic ending?
+Or at least, whether your main character has a happy or tragic ending?

 Indeed.
 I knew I wanted Kasia to struggle in the initial books of this series, so not every book will end happily for her.
 As her story arcs, some tragedy remains, however, she does end up satisfied in her heart.
 In my first novel I knew before I began writing that only three characters would actually live.

-Do you know and think about what happens to them/him/her after the last page ends?
+Do you know what happens to your characters after the last page ends?

 With screenwriting, no. Given that it is a process in which the characters are filled by an actor in due course, I know they and their director will take the character on their path.
 If I kept ‘babysitting’ the script, I could never let go.
 Screenwriting means write the best film you can, and trust the production team to do their jobs.
 With fiction, I sometimes miss a character so much that I will cross him/her over into another book or short story.
 I have a cross-over already with the Christian Rayburn character.